compgenom/DOTSeq/README.md

 using a modified design matrix and model fitting formula inspired by [Riborex](https://github.com/smithlabcode/riborex) and [satuRn](https://github.com/statOmics/satuRn).
 At present, DOTSeq accepts count data generated with [featureCounts](https://subread.sourceforge.net/featureCounts.html).
-Development is underway to extend support for additional quantification tools, including mmquant and HTseq.
+Development is underway to extend support for additional quantification tools, including `mmquant` and `HTseq`.
 The package also provides functions for visualisation and exploration of results.

 ## DEPENDENCIES